 There is so much beauty in life and if we are only looking to fulfill one desire, we may miss out on all the richness that awaits us.
 Just like the story of the man on the cruise ship who didn’t participate in any of the activities because he was too focused on other things and didn’t take time to find out what possibilities were available to him.
 Don’t let being single hold you back; don’t let not being married be the reason you live beneath your potential.

 “The day will come” shouldn’t be a discouraging phrase but an emboldening rally to soak up every day that we can.
 We might not know when that day will come or what that day will hold, but we will find it by moving forward.

 What in the world are you waiting for?
 The world is already waiting for you!

 Lead image from Getty Images.

-Check out Zack Oates's new book, Dating Never Works. . .Until It Does, coming this December.
+Check out Zack Oates's book, Dating Never Works. . .Until It Does.
 Zack Oates has been on over 1,000 dates.
 And while not all of them were great, he did learn a lot of great lessons from them along the way.
 Find out tips and hints to successfully navigate the dating game—all from someone who has been there.